emptymonkey/shelljack/README.md

 	lrwx------ 1 empty empty 64 Jun 16 16:33 1 -> /dev/pts/4
 	lrwx------ 1 empty empty 64 Jun 16 16:33 2 -> /dev/pts/4
 	lrwx------ 1 empty empty 64 Jun 16 16:33 255 -> /dev/pts/4

+# Prerequisites #

+I've written two supporting libraries to help abstract the heavy lifting and are needed by _shelljack_:

+* [_ptrace_do_](https://github.com/emptymonkey/ptrace_do): A ptrace library for easy syscall injection in Linux.
+* [_ctty_](https://github.com/emptymonkey/ctty): A library and tool for discovering and mapping Controlling TTYs in Linux.

+In addition, I've also written another tool that isn't needed by _shelljack_, but helps with tty forensics.

+* [_dumb_](https://github.com/emptymonkey/dumb): A simple tool for stripping control characters and escape sequences from terminal output in Unix/Linux.

+# Installation #

+	git clone git@github.com:emptymonkey/ptrace_do.git
+	cd ptrace_do
+	make
+	cd ..

+	git clone git@github.com:emptymonkey/ctty.git
+	cd ctty
+	make
+	cd ..

+	git clone git@github.com:emptymonkey/shelljack.git
+	cd shelljack
+	make

+# Limitations #

+As noted in the [tty_ioctl](http://linux.die.net/man/4/tty_ioctl) [manpage](http://en.wikipedia.org/wiki/Manpage), an existing process can only switch controlling ttys if it is a session leader.
+Because of this, while _shelljack_ will be successful against the shell itself, any *existing* child processes will not be able to switch with it.
+They won't usually die during the shelljacking, but their I/O will act strangely if it relies on the tty.
+It is best to target shells that are semi-idle, or attack them during the login process.